awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.FeatureSupport.md

 ## Supported features in RDS for Oracle<a name="Oracle.Concepts.FeatureSupport.supported"></a>

-Amazon RDS Oracle supports the following Oracle Database features:
+Amazon RDS for Oracle supports the following Oracle Database features:
 + Advanced Compression
 + Application Express \(APEX\)